 -->''If you can't get hold of a copy, why not just get some paper and cover it in your own preposterous lies.''

-[[IThoughtItMeant Has nothing]] [[NamesTheSame to do]] with the BigBad of ''KirbyRightBackAtYa''.
+[[IThoughtItMeant Has nothing]] [[NamesTheSame to do]] with the BigBad of ''Series/KirbyRightBackAtYa''.

 * DoubleStandard - In 2008 the magazine nominated Music/AmyWinehouse for villain of the year, whilst at exactly the same ceremony nominating [[Music/TheLibertines Pete Doherty]] hero of the year.

 * FunWithAcronyms: The fact that it spells the word "enemy" has been lampshaded often.

 * PrintLongRunners: In publication since March 1952.
 Since 1996 it also has an online version.

 * SesquipedalianLoquaciousness - The NME's review style often uses the same colourful, psuedo-Dickensian style that Creator/RussellBrand would later be famous for.